Neuro-inspired brainstorming: how to design idea generation that unlocks your team’s collective genius

 As a group, we can’t help but excel at ideation

 Humans are incredible at finding solutions to problems because, over hundreds of thousands of years of evolution, we have solved the so-called Exploration versus Exploitation challenge of adapting successfully to unpredictability.
 Our solution was to evolve sub-groups whose styles of understanding, interpreting, and acting on information differed.
-The collective genius that emerged by combining these diverse styles allowed us to navigate environmental change that could have extinguished our species, so trust me when I say that problem solving is an innate human skill.
-If you’d like to learn more, please take a look at this article.
+The collective genius that emerged by combining these diverse styles allowed us to navigate environmental change that could have extinguished our species.
+Problem solving is an innate skill of groups of humans.

-We do, however, need to make efforts to ensure that our innate ideating skill can emerge during a brainstorm.
-It does take effort, and I’ll take two approaches to convincing you that the extra time is worth the result by considering sub-groups in terms of neurodivergence, and in terms of preferences in interacting with others.
+Releasing that potential during a brainstorm takes some effort, and I’ll take two approaches to convincing you that the extra time is worth the result by highlighting people with different neurotypes in your group from two perspectives: neurodivergence, and preferences in interacting with others.

-People with ADHD tend to be comfortable taking calculated risks but may be disorganized and jump between topics.
+People with ADHD, who tend to be comfortable taking calculated risks but may seem disorganized and jump between topics.

-Dyscalculics often possess creative problem-solving skills but can make mistakes with numbers.
+Dyscalculics who often possess creative problem-solving skills but can make mistakes with numbers.

-Autists tend to be strong at detailed data analysis but to take things literally.
+Autists who tend to be objective and resistant to bias but likely take things literally.

-It is easy to become overwhelmed by the list of challenges faced by neurodivergent colleagues, and in the interests making these brainstorm best practices manageable and accessible for everyone, I am going to share the helpful generalizations made by Victoria Honeybourne (reference at the end).
+It is easy to become overwhelmed by the variety of challenges faced by neurodivergent colleagues, but here is a helpful generalization made by Victoria Honeybourne (reference at the end).
 Neurodivergent team members tend to exhibit:

 Differences in information processing.